nilshartmann/postcss-playground/README.md

 }
 ```

-# Install and run
+# Usage
 1. Clone this repo
 2. Run `npm install`

-3. Run `npm run install-types` to install the TypeScript type definitions for PostCSS etc
-4. Run `npm test` to execute the plug-in tests
+To build the plug-in, run `npm build`.
+This will build the plugin to `plugin/dist`.

+Otherwise you can run a [webpack dev server](https://webpack.github.io/docs/webpack-dev-server.html) for developing the plug-in itself (see below)

-5. Run `npm plugin:build` to build the plug-in
+## Run and test the plug-in (development mode)

-6. Run `npm start` to start a webpack dev server.
-The sample "applications" defines a single CSS file that makes use of the plugin.
-The result can be found at http://localhost:3333
+1. Run `npm start` to start a webpack dev server.
+2. Open http://localhost:3333 to see the example page.

+The webpack server detects changes both to the example stylesheets (`example/styles.css`) and also on the source code of the plugin. (`plugin/src`).
+Changes to these file
+trigger webpack to re-build the final CSS file.
+This way you can develop the plug-in and see it's results for testing very easy in your browser.

+To make it easier to see the generated CSS code the webpack configuration adds the [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin) to write the CSS to it's own file.
+You can watch it in your browser.
+The downside is, that files generated with `ExtractTextPlugin` cannot be hot reloaded, so you have to refresh your browser manually.

+## Run the plug-in tests

+There are some tests for the plug-in using [mocha](https://mochajs.org/) test framework and [chai](http://chaijs.com/) assertion library.
+You can run the plug-in tests with `npm test`.
+This commands starts a mocha process in watching mode so that changes to the plug-in's source code lead to re-execution of the test suite.

+## Why webpack at all?

+For building a postcss plug-in Webpack might not be the perfect choice (consier an npm-only or grunt/gulp-based build process insteadt).
+But as I'm using
+webpack in my [React](https://facebook.github.io/react/) projects I just wanted to find a way how to integrate postcss (including developing own plug-ins) in a webpack-based build process.